Saransh3041/Hotel-Booking-Operational-Analysis/README.md

 4. Address dissatisfaction by improving room allocation systems, staff training, and transparent booking confirmations to build trust.
 5. Implement flexible booking policies, pre-arrival engagement (emails, reminders), and targeted offers to minimize the cancellation.

+## Conclusion
+This analysis highlights critical operational challenges in hotel bookings, including high agent dependency, seasonal demand peaks, guest dissatisfaction, and elevated cancellation rates.
+By implementing strategic measures such as diversifying booking channels, improving hospitality standards, and optimizing mid-season pricing, hotels can enhance customer experience and reduce the cancellations.

+## Autor